Aging & Health A to Z

 - treatment of fractures if needed

-Many older adults living at home eat poorly.
+Many older adults who live at home eat poorly.
 In one of four older people, poor nutrition is so serious that a condition known as protein-calorie malnutrition (PCM) develops.
 Sometimes, PCM occurs after a long hospital stay, or from loss of appetite due to a chronic disease or medication.
 Dental problems can also make it difficult to eat healthy foods.
-Poor nutrition adds to the risk of osteoporosis because it can cause a deficiency in calcium and other nutrients needed to build bones.
-Also, your body will remove the calcium from your bones to use it for other necessary functions if you do not get enough calcium.
+Poor nutrition adds to the risk of osteoporosis because it can cause a shortage in calcium and other nutrients needed to build bones.
+And if you do not get enough calcium, your body will remove the calcium from your bones to use it for other necessary functions.

 - changes in body shape or weight trends